Optimizing Child Vision and Eye Health

 - One eye that turns in or out

-- A white or grayish-white color in the pupil
+- White or grayish-white color in the pupil

 - Redness that does not go away in a few days that is sometimes accompanied by light sensitivity and pain